 - Aiguillon Bay and its magnificent nature reserve, a haven for numerous birds and also well-known for its production of bouchot mussels.

-- The charming villages of Coulon and Arçais.
+- The charming villages of Coulon and Arçais (in French).

 - Boating, known here as “la plate” (a punt), to rent with or without a boat(wo)man-guide on one of the marsh’s numerous jetties.